MongoExpUser/OCI-NoSQL-Based-List-and-Search-App/README.md

     The NodeJS application can be tested via the command line interface.
 See sample search results in the figure below.

-### Architectural Diagram Showing Smaple of Search Results
+### Architectural Diagram Showing Sample of Search Results
 ![Image description](https://github.com/MongoExpUser/OCI-NoSQL-Based-List-and-Search-App/blob/main/sample-car-search.png)